 Other possible cons are that the beeping sound when the rice is done is loud and reminiscent of a fire alarm, and the cooking time is a little longer than some other rice cookers.

-The Aroma 8-cup Rice Cooker with delay timer has very good reviews overall on both Amazon and Wal-Mart.
+This rice cooker has very good reviews overall on both Amazon and Wal-Mart.
 Comments that were repeated again and again were that “the rice comes out perfectly every time” and “easy to use even for people who can’t cook.”

 This is one of the lowest-priced rice cookers I could find listed online.
 In fact, I found two rice cookers that were over twice as much, and two that were over four times as much.